philip928lin/PyCHAMP/docs/source/example_SD6.rst

    :widths: auto
    :header-rows: 1

-A process flow diagram is provided to illustrate the organized sequence of operations and the decision-making mechanisms of the farmer agents in the model.
+A process flow diagram is provided to illustrate the organized sequence of operations and the decision-making mechanisms of the farmers in the model.

 .. figure:: SD6SimulationDiagram.png
    :align: center
    :width: 80%
    :alt: alternative text

-   Simulation schema of the SD-6 Model, developed with PyCHAMP modules within the Mesa agent-based modeling framework, delineating the systematic process flow and decision-making procedure of farmer agents.
+   Simulation schema of the SD-6 Model, developed with PyCHAMP modules within the Mesa agent-based modeling framework, delineating the systematic process flow and decision-making procedure of farmers.

-   *Note: The grey area illustrates the sequence of steps that take place for each farmer agent*.
+   *Note: The rectangle with rounded corners illustrates the sequence of steps that take place for each farmer*.

 Execution Steps
 """""""""""""""

-1. Import the SD-6 LEMA model from PyCHAMP.
+1. Import the SD-6 model from PyCHAMP.

 .. code-block:: python

 	from py_champ.models.sd6_model import SD6Model

-2. Import necessary library and load a pickle file containing all the input dictionaries for different classes, along with pre-calculated available precipitation for each crop, based on its growing season.
-The pickle file can be downloaded from *https:where??s*.
-For a detailed understanding of creating your own input file, refer to :ref:example_l and :ref:example_2.
+2. Import necessary libraries and load a pickle file containing all the input dictionaries for different classes, along with pre-calculated available precipitation for each crop, based on its growing season.
+The pickle file can be downloaded from *insert link                                          here*.
+For a detailed understanding of creating your own input file, refer to :ref:`example_l` and :ref:`example_2`.

 .. code-block:: python